 We accumulate data on the biology of species, e.g. their habitat and food/substrate.
-Our new web service Artfakta (in swedish) many ecological parameters are stored and made searchable.
+In our web service Artfakta, many ecological parameters are stored and made searchable (in Swedish).
 At present the information covers primarily the red-listed species, but ecological data is continually being supplemented for one organism group at a time.

 We describe the appearance of individual species and develop tools for web-based species identification, linked to our tools for finding species information and recording observations.
 Our aim is to enable identification in several different ways, e.g. through both traditional identification keys and photo galleries.
-In the Encyclopedia of the Swedish Flora and Fauna several organism groups have been presented down to the species level, including well-illustrated identification keys.
+In the Encyclopedia of the Swedish Flora and Fauna several organism groups have been presented down to the species level.
+These books include well-illustrated identification keys.

 In Dyntaxa, our database for taxonomy and nomenclature, you can find the Swedish and scientific names of individual species (including synonyms), and data on how they are related to other species.